 Homophobic, Biphobic, and Transphobic Bullying

 Treating someone poorly (e.g., threats, name calling, pushing, hitting, using violence, making sexual remarks, leaving them out) because they identify as LGTBQ2S+ are forms of homophobic, biphobic and transphobic bullying.
-Research shows that young people who identify as LGBTQ* are more likely to attempt suicide than their heterosexual peers.
-To learn more about homophobia, biphobia and transphobia, see Sexual & Gender Diversity.
+Research shows that young people who identify as LGBTQ2S+ are more likely to attempt suicide than their heterosexual peers.
+To learn more about homophobia, biphobia and transphobia, see Sexual Orientation and Gender Identity & Expression.

 Everyone deserves the right to be themselves without fear of verbal or physical abuse or violence.
-Homophobic, biphobic and transphobic bullying, just like other forms of bullying, are not a normal part of growing up and are never acceptable behaviour.
+Homophobic, biphobic and transphobic bullying, just like other forms of bullying, are not a normal part of growing up and are never acceptable.

 For tips on how to prevent homophobic and transphobic bullying and what to do if it’s already happening, see Transphobic Bullying.